If your cannabis leaves have started to turn yellow, you could be panicking right now. Stay calm – there is a solution.

 DID YOU KNOW?
 Young cannabis plants with a light deficiency will turn yellow, while more mature plants will darken.

-To help determine if a light deficiency may be your problem, check nodal spacing (stretches of stem between the leaves) of the newer/smaller leaves on your plants.
-If there’s more than one leaf-width of space between leaves, inadequate light may be the culprit (check out a complete beginner’s guide on the proper lighting for cannabis plants).
+To help determine if a light deficiency may be your problem, check the nodal spacing (stretches of stem between the leaves) of the newer/smaller leaves on your plants.
+If there’s more than one leaf-width of space between leaves, inadequate light may be the culprit.

 Strong lights, such as HID (high-intensity discharge) bulbs, are better for cannabis seedlings.
 Invest in metal halide (MH) or high-pressure sodium (HPS) lights for best results.
 In a smaller grow room where heating becomes an issue, LEDs are a decent substitute.
 Also, you may consider moving the lights lower so that they sit closer to your plants.
 You’ll need to move them as the plant grows taller, though.